 Clinical Mental Health Counseling Versus Social Work

-As a counselor, you will typically work with clients to help them understand their emotions and cope with a specific set of problems.
-Consequently, your education and training will explore in-depth the forces that drive human behavior as well as cultural factors that influence that behavior.
+As a mental health counselor, you will typically work with clients to help them understand their emotions and cope with a specific set of problems.
+Consequently, your education and training will explore in depth the forces that drive human behavior as well as cultural factors that influence that behavior.

 Because the counselor-client relationship is central to the therapeutic process, you must be aware of how your personal experiences and biases influence your behavior and worldview.
 While the educational focus for mental health counselors emphasizes clinical practice, you will also learn to implement outreach and advocacy interventions into your work with clients.

 The Role of a Social Worker